Battle of Qatwan: Battle

-Widely varying figures from different sources were given for the Kara-Khitan forces, ranging from 20,000 to 300,000, and 700,000, while the Seljuk forces ranged from 70,000 to 100,000.
+Widely varying figures from different sources were given for the Kara-Khitan forces, ranging from 20,000 to 300,000, and 700,000, while the Seljuk forces numbered 100,000.
 The Kara-Khitans were also said to have been given a reinforcement of 30,000–50,000 Karluk horsemen.
 While many Muslim sources suggested that the Kara-Khitan forces greatly outnumbered the Seljuks, some contemporary Muslim authors also reported that the battle was fought between forces of equal size.

 The battle took place on the Qatwan steppe, north of Samarkand, on 9 September 1141.
-The Khitans divided their armies into three contingents, with the smaller left and right flanks holding 2,500 men.
 The Kara-Khitans attacked the Seljuk forces simultaneously, encircled them, and forced the Seljuq center into a wadi called Dargham, about 12 km from Samarkand.
 Encircled from all directions, the Seljuq army was destroyed and Sanjar barely escaped.
 Figures of the dead ranged from 11,000 to 100,000.
 Among those captured at the battle were Seljuq military commanders and Sanjar's wife.